The Probability of Life2020 Mar 27

 A self-replicating molecule to solve the problem of abiogenesis is a profoundly naive self-deception.

 Next, evolutionary processes must have been capable to achieve the information that we know is contained in the common biological toolkit (CBT) which all living organisms share. note This particular information is so rare that there is only one singular toolkit for all known forms of life.
 This means the CBT code has never been able to evolve into something different since evolution’s last universal common ancestor (LUCA) at the very beginning of life.
 (Meaning all mutations away from the CBT have ended in death.) note This re-emphasizes the ruggedness of the fitness landscape.
-Natural selection is incapable of incrementally finding this toolkit information because it is evident that there is zero fitness without the complete CBT.
+Natural selection is incapable of incrementally finding this toolkit information because it is evident that there is zero fitness for life as we know it without the complete CBT.
 This also means no fitness test could indicate incremental progress toward a functioning CBT.
-All fitness results would be a complete zero until suddenly (with the full CBT) everything is fit all at once.
+All fitness results would be a solid fail until suddenly (with the full CBT) everything is fit all at once for life.

 Note that if the CBT was only something ordinary, then more than one variation or kind of toolkit should have evolved.
 That fact that there is only one CBT is evidence that the CBT is spectacularly special.

 Essentially, that which I am calling a Common Biological Toolkit (CBT) is the functional basis for all living things.
 On evolutionary theory it must have existed since the last universal common ancestor (LUCA).
 It includes DNA expressed through RNA into proteins, metabolization of fats and sugars, ATP as an energy intermediate, a cell enclosed by a lipid membrane, ion transporters across the cell wall, cellular division, and etc.